OCA/account-closing/account_cutoff_accrual_picking/README.rst

 The calculation is done on purchase/order lines with a difference between the quantity received/send and the quantity invoiced.

+A cron job generates at each end of period cutoff entries for expenses (based on PO) and revenues (based on SO).
+This is because we cannot identify in the past, entries for which a cutoff must be generated.
+That cutoff entry store the quantity received and invoiced at that date.
+Note that the invoiced quantity is increased as soon as a draft invoice is created.
+We consider that the invoice will be validated and the invoice accounting date will not change.
+If you modify the quantity in an invoce or create a new invoice after the cutoff has been generated, that cutoff will be updated when the invoice is validated.
+It is also updated when the invoice is deleted.
+Nevertheless, this will be forbidden if the accounting entry related to the cutoff is created.

 Installation
 ============